seryckd/noisy-neighbour/README.md

 diffusion.coefficient is [0, 0.5]

+Notes on Diffusion
+   Diffusion works fine through corridors and small spaces.
+On a large open area the scent flows around agents causing odd eddies.
+Pursuers end up chasing dead ends,

+   Seems to be a problem with corners, the scent gets larger at them.

 ## performance improvements

 may have a problem with the canvas as it get s cleared and redrawn each time.